Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Onboard WiFi/README.md

 ## Estimated time to complete
 - 20 minutes, times may vary with optional labs.

+> [!IMPORTANT]
+> Ensure error-free results by meticulously following each step of the lab instructions.

 ## Objectives
 - Integrate a frontend application with a backend API.
 - Learn the basics of fetching data from an API and managing state.